This post may contain affiliate links. Please read my affiliate policy for more information.

 Paid Ways to Protect Your Identity

-If you don’t have the time or inclination to monitor all your reports and statements, you can pay for services to do it for you.
+If you don’t have the time or inclination to monitor all your reports and statements on your own, you can pay for services to do it for you.

 Sign up for Identity Guard